flnt/Flower.jl/README.md

 # Debugging/logging

+## Things to check when the code gets stuck:

 JULIA_DEBUG="all" julia... to display @debug prints

-# Things to check when the code gets stuck:

-JULIA_DEBUG="all" julia... to display @debug prints

 if stuck between Debug: After Numerical and after PDI init:

 Check that the variables declared in PDI in the YAML are the same in Flower.

+## Quick debugging with PDI
+use PYCALL to do quick tests (print for example) on variables that are shared in PDI without modifying and recompiling the code